tmiklu/get-java/README.md

 # get-java
-This script will help you to find in all running pod current java version - OpenShift 3.11
+Find current java version in all running pods on cluster - OpenShift 3.11